renovate-bot/khulnasoft-lab-_-AiExec/docs/docs/Components/components-custom-components.md

 ## Directory structure requirements

-By default, Langflow looks for custom components in the `langflow/components` directory.
+By default, Aiexec looks for custom components in the `aiexec/components` directory.

-If you're creating custom components in a different location using the [LANGFLOW_COMPONENTS_PATH](/environment-variables#LANGFLOW_COMPONENTS_PATH) environment variable, components must be organized in a specific directory structure to be properly loaded and displayed in the UI:
+If you're creating custom components in a different location using the [AIEXEC_COMPONENTS_PATH](/environment-variables#AIEXEC_COMPONENTS_PATH) environment variable, components must be organized in a specific directory structure to be properly loaded and displayed in the UI:

 ```
-/your/custom/components/path/    # Base directory set by LANGFLOW_COMPONENTS_PATH
+/your/custom/components/path/    # Base directory set by AIEXEC_COMPONENTS_PATH
     └── category_name/          # Required category subfolder that determines menu name
         └── custom_component.py # Component file
 ```